Country intelligence brief

 Sprout

 Fauna Robotics' bipedal humanoid developer platform designed for safe human interaction.
 Sprout is a 107cm tall, 22.7kg robot with 29 degrees of freedom, powered by an NVIDIA Jetson AGX Orin 64GB.
 Designed in New York City and assembled in America, Sprout features a soft exterior, compliant motor control, and a tiered safety system — making it suitable for homes, classrooms, retail, and research labs.
 The Creator Edition ships today with full SDK access, built-in autonomy, and social behaviors out of the box.
+Fauna Robotics officially joined Amazon on March 24, 2026, while saying it would continue selling Sprout Creator Edition robots and supporting existing customers as Fauna Robotics, an Amazon company.
 Featured on IEEE Spectrum's Video Friday, Sprout is being used by developers, enterprises, and researchers to build next-generation robotics applications.

 Price TBA Battery: 3–3.5 hours (swappable battery) Official link